Faculty Member

 Research Interests

-Health informatics; digital health; workforce development; healthcare management and policy; interprofessional education; teaching hospitals; academic medical centers; leadership; higher education
+Health informatics; digital health; workforce development; interprofessional education; academic medical centers; leadership; higher education

 Bio

-Karima Lalani, PhD, MBA, RHIA, FACHE is an Assistant Teaching Professor of Health Systems and Population Health at the University of Washington School of Public Health.
-She holds a Ph.D. in Health Policy and Management, and is a seasoned healthcare management researcher and professional, with over 15 years of experience in healthcare workforce education and training, strategic planning, digital health, and academic administration.
-She is a Registered Health Information Administrator (RHIA), and a Fellow of the American College of Healthcare Executives (FACHE).
+Dr. Karima Lalani is the Program Director of both the master’s and the bachelor’s degree programs in Health Informatics and Health Information Management (HIHIM), and an Assistant Teaching Professor of Health Systems and Population Health at the University of Washington School of Public Health.
+Dr. Lalani holds a Ph.D. in Health Policy and Management from The University of Texas Health Science Center School of Public Health, and is a seasoned health informatics researcher and professional, with over 15 years of experience in healthcare workforce education and training, strategic planning, and digital health.
+She is a a Fellow of the American College of Healthcare Executives (FACHE), and a Registered Health Information Administrator (RHIA).

-Prior to joining the UW, she was an Assistant Professor at The University of Texas Health Science Center at Houston (UTHealth Houston) School of Biomedical Informatics and the Assistant Director of Center for Health Systems Analytics at UTHealth Houston, where she was responsible for overseeing and managing the Center’s multidisciplinary research projects on substance use and mental health, as well as for creating opportunities and developing partnerships for expanding the Center’s thought leadership on public health challenges, healthcare quality and inter-organizational collaborations.
+Prior to joining the University of Washington, Dr. Lalani was an Assistant Professor at The University of Texas Health Science Center McWilliams School of Biomedical Informatics, and the Assistant Director of the Center for Health Systems Analytics at UTHealth Houston, where she was responsible for overseeing and managing the Center’s multidisciplinary research projects on substance use and mental health, as well as for creating opportunities and developing partnerships for expanding the Center’s thought leadership on public health challenges, healthcare quality and inter-organizational collaborations.

 Education